vippsas/vipps-developers/newsletters/2021-02-newsletter.md

 ### Do you want a technical workshop? 🛠

 We can set up a dedicated video workshop to help fast-track your Vipps integration.
-Send an email to integration@vipps.no with a list of email addresses to invite, with the same people on CC.
+Email integration@vipps.no with a list of email addresses to invite, with the same people on CC.
 We fix the rest.

 This does require that you have already ordered a Vipps solution, and